clementprevot/pyduro/README.md

 # pyduro

-A Pypi library to communicate with Aduro (H1) wood/pellet burner via NBE communication
+A Pypi library to communicate with Aduro (H1) wood/pellet burner via NBE communication.